-Investors use the four components to evaluate if a Non Fungible Tokens is worth investing in, while developers use them to evaluate how they can increase the value of a Non Fungible Tokens to attract more users and investors.
+Investors use the four components to evaluate if a Non-Fungible Token is worth investing in, while developers use them to evaluate how they can increase the value of Non-Fungible Tokens to attract more users and investors.

 Utility value is derived from how the NFT can be used.
 Two major categories of NFTs that have high utility are in-game assets and event tickets.
 Another approach to the utility of an NFT is the different applications it has.
 For instance, the value would be much higher if in-game NFTs could be used across different games.

 An excellent example of an NFT with high utility was the Crypto Space Commander battleship sold for $45,250 in 2019.

 2. Ownership History

 The value of Non-Fungible Tokens is also tied to the issuer and its previous owners.
 Non Fungible Tokens with a high or popular ownership history are often highly valued and are issued mostly by celebrities, athletes, or brands.
 For example, the first-ever tweet on Twitter by Jack Dorsey was sold for $2.9 million.